Raise your hands if you want to spend all day hiding indoors, windows hidden under thick curtains, to avoid wrinkles?

 1. Apply sunscreen generously to all exposed skin areas

-Did you know that most people only apply 1/3 to 1/2 of the recommended amount of sunscreen?
-That’s because they only use a small amount and that just won’t do!
+I know, I know, this is a given but… Did you know that most people only apply 1/3 to 1/2 of the recommended amount of sunscreen?
+That’s because they apply only a thin layer – and that just won’t do!
 To get the level of SPF stated on the bottle, you need to apply a thick layer of sunscreen on all areas that are gonna be exposed to the sun, including your ears, neck, hands and lips.
-It is true that some sunscreens are too thick, greasy and goopey, which can put you off from applying them liberally or even daily!
-However, that just means they’re not suitable for your skin type so keep experimenting until you find one that feels comfortable on your skin.
+As a rule, you need 1/4 of a teaspoon just for your face.

 2. Use mineral powders with SPF throughout the day